threefoldtecharchive/jumpscaleX_archived/docs/Internals/basetypes/jsx_type_factory.md

 ### toData()

+- will first to a clean, then will get data out of the resulting object of primitive type
 - convert the object to the smallest possible representation in binary
 - is stored inside the capnp objects (can be used to store elsewhere as well)